-If you have trouble finding any of these items in your local supermarket, ask at the counter or try checking in organic or wholefood stores.
-Or you could order everything without even leaving your computer from stores like Vegan Online, Vegan Perfection or The Cruelty Free Shop!
+If you have trouble finding items like dairy-free cheese or dairy-free chocolate in your local supermarket, ask at the counter in case it's hiding in a special section, or try checking in organic or wholefood shops.
+Alternatively, you can order everything from the comfort of your home from stores like Vegan Perfection or The Cruelty Free Shop!

 The abundance of dairy-free options available to us nowadays has made it easier than ever to cook and bake without cow's milk.
 You can swap out dairy milk for a non-dairy option in virtually any recipe — even a creamy classic like crème brulee!

 Each year hundreds of thousands of bobby calves across Australia are discarded as 'waste products' of the dairy industry.
 Born only to keep their mothers producing milk, they are sent to slaughter within days of being born — so that their mother's milk can be bottled for humans.

 It's no wonder 1 in 6 Aussies are ditching dairy.
 And with loads of plant-based sources of calcium to choose from, including dark leafy greens, seeds, pulses and calcium-fortified non-dairy milks, there's no reason not to.
 (Click here to debunk dairy's calcium myth.)

 Want to enjoy even more delicious dairy-free meals?

 If all this talk about calf-friendly options has you feeling inspired to try more dairy-free food and drinks, check out VegKit.com for even more ideas!
 You'll find over 150 delicious recipes, plus all the support you need: the latest products, best places for eating out, nutrition tips, lifestyle advice and more.
 And while you're at it, grab a copy of our FREE Veg Starter Kit — a handy resource no matter where you are in your journey with plant-based food.